 Ge 196.
 Special Topics in Atmospheres and Oceans.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in atmospheric and ocean sciences.
 Instructor: Staff.

 Ge 197.
 Special Topics in Geobiology.
 Units to be arranged; second term.
 Advanced-level discussions of problems of current interest in the geobiological sciences.
 Students may enroll for any or all terms of the course without regard to sequence.
-Instructor: Dawson.
+Instructor: Staff.

 Ge 211.
 Applied Geophysics II.
 Units to be arranged.
 Prerequisite: instructor’s permission.
 Intensive geophysical field experience in either marine or continental settings.
 Marine option will include participation in a student training cruise, with several weeks aboard a geophysical research vessel, conducting geophysical measurements (multibeam bathymetry, gravity, magnetics, and seismics), and processing and interpreting the data.
 Supporting lectures and problem sets on the theoretical basis of the relevant geophysical techniques and the tectonic background of the survey area will occur before and during the training cruise.
 The course might be offered in a similar format in other isolated situations.
 The course will be scheduled only when opportunities arise and this usually means that only six months’ notice can be given.
 Auditing not permitted.
 Class may be taken more than once.
 Instructors: Stock, Clayton, Gurnis.

 Ge 214.
 Spectroscopy of Minerals.
 9 units (3-0-6); third term.
 Prerequisites: Ge 114 a, Ch 21 ab, or instructor’s permission.
 An overview of the interaction of minerals with electromagnetic radiation from gamma rays to microwaves.
 Particular emphasis is placed on visible, infrared, Raman, and Mössbauer spectroscopies as applied to mineralogical problems such as phase identification, chemical analysis, site populations, and origin of color and pleochroism.
 Instructor: Rossman.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 CE/Ge/ME 222.
 Earthquake Source Processes, Debris Flows, and Soil Liquefaction: Physics-based Modeling of Failure in Granular Media.
 6 units (2-0-4); third term.
 For course description, see Civil Engineering.